-The Attorney General (Appellant) v River Doree Holdings Limited (Respondents) (Saint Lucia)
+The Attorney General (Appellant) v River Doree Holdings Limited (Respondent) (Saint Lucia)

 Case ID: JCPC 2015/0032

-Jurisdiction: The Court of Appeal of St Lucia
+Jurisdiction: The Court of Appeal of the Eastern Caribbean Supreme Court (Saint Lucia)

 The correct construction of the terms of a lease, including in light of the approach to construction set out in the St Lucia Civil Code.